We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-If you suffer from digestive issues, you’re not alone.
-An estimated 60 to 70 million people suffer from digestive diseases—from gallstones to chronic constipation.
-Because about 75 percent of your immune system lives in your stomach, it’s important to make sure you have good gut health.
-“In the integrative medicine community, good gut health is the key to long-term wellness,” says Tasneem Bhatia, M.D., yoga instructor and author of The 21-Day Belly Fix.
-Interaction between Gut Immunity and Polysaccharides.
-Huang X, Nie S, Xie M. Critical reviews in food science and nutrition, 2015, Oct.;():1549-7852.
-And good gut health includes digestion.
+If you live with digestive issues, you’re not alone.
+An estimated 60 to 70 million people live with digestive diseases — from gall stones to chronic constipation.
+We also know gut health may be key to overall health.
+“In the integrative medicine community, good gut health is the key to long-term wellness,” says Tasneem Bhatia, MD, yoga instructor, and author of The 21-Day Belly Fix.

 1. Revolved Half Moon Pose

 “Deep twists help aid in digestion, and this standing [pose] helps boost metabolism and get things moving,” says Kristin McGee, celeb yoga instructor in New York City.

 How to: Standing tall, lift your right leg behind you, foot flexed, as you hinge your upper body forward (as if coming in to Warrior III).
 Lower your right hand to the floor, and lift your left hand up toward the ceiling, twisting the upper body but keeping hips completely level.

 This pose has some surprising benefits, even if they’re not exactly brag-worthy.
 “It strengthens the core muscles and stimulates the deep abdominal muscles as you twist, which helps aid in intestinal flow — especially constipation,” says Sarah Levey, yoga pro and co-founder of NYC-based yoga spot Y7 Studio.